 Knowing grief myths and misunderstandings is helpful, but knowing how to work through grief is invaluable.

 Thriveworks Raleigh, NC grief therapists tailor a treatment plan to each client’s needs.
 But generally speaking, grief counseling has two objectives: understanding the pain and working for the future.

 - Understanding the pain: Most people probably think of grief as sorrow or sadness, but grief can incorporate many different emotions—anger, sadness, relief, confusion, relief, regret, and more.
 These emotions need to be understood and processed.
 Loss almost always involves pain, so coming to understand the loss is not always a pleasant process, but many people find healing through understanding.

 - Accepting the future: After processing their emotions about a loss, many people are ready to accept the finality of the loss.
-With acceptance of the loss often comes accepting a new but fulfilling future.
+With acceptance of the loss often comes to accepting a new but fulfilling future.
 Accepting the future often involves making room for new people or new routines or new perspectives, but it is also where many people find a new happiness.

 Grief therapy is not a magical formula or an easy process, but it can be a key part of healing from a loss.

-Making an Appointment for Grief Therapy
+Making an Appointment for Grief Therapy in Raleigh, NC

 Are you ready for a professional’s guidance and support as you process a loss?
 Many people find that reaching out for help is an important step for them to take.
-The therapists at Thriveworks Raleigh have appointments for grief therapy available.
+The therapists at Thriveworks Counseling in Raleigh have appointments for grief therapy available.
 If you call to schedule an appointment, here are a few things you can expect.

 - Your appointment may be scheduled within 24-hours.
 If not the next day, you will not have to wait long to see your therapist.